‘Bearing in mind we’re ordinary people, what we’ve done is magnificent.’

 Go here to read Aditya Chakrabortty’s article:

 ‘How one community beat the system and rebuilt their shattered streets’

 The group of us interviewed are by no means everyone involved in Granby 4 Streets but we are all founding members of its community land trust.
 And being a part of all that has definitely been one of the best things I’ve ever done in my life.
 Talking with Aditya has reminded me of this and I’m grateful that our story and reflections will now be read widely and might help other people in other places.
-Not necessarily by becoming a community land trust yourselves, I have my own doubts about them, but perhaps by seeing how we became a group of friends, who improvised pragmatically around what was possible over several years and achieved, with help, more than we’d thought we ever could.
-It was great.
+Not necessarily by becoming a community land trust yourselves, I have my own doubts about them, but perhaps by seeing how we became a group of friends, who improvised pragmatically around what was possible over several years and have achieved, with help, more than we’d thought we ever could.
+It’s been great.
+And continues.

 Photographs above: Mark Waugh for the Guardian

 These are part of Aditya Chakrabortty’s “The Alternatives” series considering different ways we could be running the economy and the country.